Android-for-Python/Camera4Kivy/README.md

 *Yet Another Camera for Kivy*

-2023/02/09 : Android users: camerax_provider has been updated to version 0.0.3
+2023/02/09 : Android users: camerax_provider has been updated to version 0.0.3, and when updating see also [enable_video](#enable_video).

 - [Overview](#overview)
 - [Install](#install)